Lifestyle Newborn Guide

 Dear new parents,

 Congrats to you!
 Being a parent is one of life's greatest gifts!
-Below are just some quick and easy things that you can do before I arrive for our session to make sure baby is comfy and relaxed!
+Below are just some quick and easy things that you can do before I arrive for our session to make sure baby is comfy and relaxed and yourselves and your home have been given slight mindfulness!
 Remember this is a laid back session to capture “a day in the life” of your new growing family and we will go at the pace that baby sets, so don’t stress if they gets hungry or needs a diaper change, those make for great shots - it will be very go with the flow!

 Very little is needed to prepare your home, so do not stress about it being spotless, you just had a baby!
-Just some simple decluttering and putting things in their place or a quick toss into a closet and out of sight is an easy way to prep a head of time, and we can always move items out of the way while we are shooting in a room and then put them back after we move on to another area.
-Areas where we will be focusing most of our time will be the master bedroom, nursery and living room
+I DO suggest some simple decluttering and putting things in their place or a quick toss into a closet and out of sight as an easy way to prep a head of time.
+Areas where we will be focusing most of our time will be the master bedroom, nursery and living room.
+We will try and time the shoot around when your home is at its brightest with natural light - so please pay attention to that for a day or two and let me know the ideal time for our main areas of your home!

 Readying your home:

 — Set your heat/ AC to a little warmer than what you normally find comfortable.
-If it feels a little hot to you, then you nailed it!
-This will help baby feel cozy and relaxed
+If it feels a little warm to you, then you nailed it!
+This will help baby feel cozy and relaxed.

 — Open Curtains - please have your curtains and blinds all the way open in the Master, Living and Nursery.
 This will help me see the natural light of your home when I arrive and do an initial walk through of these areas and plan out the best areas for photos.